 7. Learn Basic Japanese Etiquette

-I’m not an expert on Osaka but I do hope that you find this guide useful.
-I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+I’ve been to Osaka three times in the last five years but by no means am I an expert.
+With that said, I do hope that you find this guide useful as I’m only sharing some of the things I’ve learned from my trips.
+If you have any questions or suggestions, then please feel free to ask us in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have fun eating your way through Osaka!

 These are some of the things we brought with us to Osaka.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 The 2019 version of this Osaka travel guide was written based on what we learned from three previous trips to Osaka.
 Our last visit was a partially sponsored press trip to Universal Studios Japan in partnership with our friends at KKday.
 As always, all thoughts and opinions expressed in this post are mine and mine alone.